 Using the Oxford Book of Carols as his source, Snow in the Street is the fourth of Vaughan Williams' Four Original Carols.
-Unlike the three proceeding hymns, serene and soothing with little rhythmic vitality, Snow in the Street opens up like a time lapsed flower in front of your eyes.
-There are still no jagged edge, the mood remains genial, dressed up in its early English modal costume, and tells of the birth of Jesus during wintry conditions by a messenger.
+Unlike the three proceeding hymns, serene and soothing with little rhythmic vitality, Snow in the Street opens up like a time-lapsed flower in front of your eyes.
+There is still no jagged edge; the mood remains genial, dressed up in its early English modal costume, and tells of the birth of Jesus during wintry conditions by a messenger.

 The organ accompaniment augments the resonance of the church acoustic and choir right up to the rich A minor plagal cadence rounding off the carol.